 Readers have been aware since the publication of Death in Venice back in 1912 that author Thomas Mann, visiting the city with his wife, literally observed his inspiration for young Tadzio, noticing not only the mythological beauty but also how others around him were caught in the spell and became subsequent characters.
 Mann writes that Aschenbach would realize “a dark contentment with what was taking place...[the] wicked secret of the city was welded with [my] own secret.”
 Before the novella there were hints of his attraction to males but idolatry of youth not yet suspect.
 While Mann’s attempts at hiding or avoiding any physical acts of sex with men are still debated, his homosexual leanings are not; in spite of German apologists claiming everything was platonic, those yearnings have intersected throughout his life and writings.
 He had what is described as an “intense” four-year relationship with German violinist Paul Ehrenberg but, as his writing career was taking off, and with his avowed goal to achieve “greatness,” which translates into winning the biggest literary prize of them all, he broke off whatever he had with Ehrenberg to marry, acknowledging that conservatism reigned and, lest we forget, the indiscretions of Ludwig and Oscar Wilde never far away.
 However, when Mann’s diaries were unveiled in Germany in 1974, causing a sensation twenty years after his death, many of his entries—particularly one from 1920 in which he felt “disconcerted” and a “disquiet” in enjoying watching his son Klaus bathing and romping around nude as a young teen but nevertheless commented that he’d “find it quite natural that I should fall in love with my son”—would compel biographers and critics to reëvaluate Death in Venice.
-Believing “writers are happiest with an idea which can become all emotion and an emotion all idea”—ironic is the emotion’s possible genetic link to sons Klaus and Golo as gay and beloved daughter Erika as bisexual—Mann’s insistently Germanic veneration of beauty as pardon for that emotion now seems close to confirmation, that he eclipsed the spiritual and desirous enthrall of accidental discovery—by end Tadzio isn’t Hermes but Donatello’s David—and tipped Aschenbach into intellectual pedophilia.
+Believing “writers are happiest with an idea which can become all emotion and an emotion all idea”—ironic is the emotion’s possible genetic link to sons Klaus and Golo as gay and beloved daughter Erika as bisexual—Mann’s insistently Germanic veneration of beauty as pardon for that emotion now seems close to confirmation, having eclipsed the spiritual and desirous enthrall of accidental discovery and tipped Aschenbach into intellectual pedophilia.
+By end Tadzio isn’t Hermes but Donatello’s David.
 Various insertions in the diaries insinuate Mann, as he aged, became increasingly attracted to younger boys.
 As Elizabeth Hardwick points out, “In Mann’s fiction, a deep psychology of symbol and wound moves...into a bold, secret life of repression, erotic fatality and a driven, complicated denial.”
 Intertwined in its exquisite embroidery of language, Death in Venice is both a cautionary tale on the dangers of consumption and a foretelling of the secrets of Thomas Aschenbach.

-Luchino Visconti’s movie version is constructed with major fidelity to Mann’s Grim Reaper aesthetics, with cinematographer Pasqualino De Santis capturing Venice as the great watery serpent of indefinable plagues and forebodings, as the last grand visitation of rotting romanticism languishing as elegant theme park at the turn of the century.
-Just as Mann did, De Santis catches the class snobbery, the funereal gondola and its seats, the canals’ green goo and the cold dampish and mazy passages as journeys into malignancy.
-Art director Ferdinando Scarfiotti’s interiors seem profusely more crowded with appointments than people, fulfilling Visconti’s customary virtu; the exteriors are diametrically nonindulgent and the Lido almost austere and isolating; the frightful fires in the campi waging defense against the sirocco escalate its threat slithering through the labyrinths.
-The stellar contribution is costume designer Piero Tosi’s elaborated wardrobe for Silvana Mangano; as breathtaking as she is, and clearly the only mother who could give birth to Tadzio, her dresses and millinery (those nets!) have a compensatory effect—they do more “acting” than she does.
+Three elements make the movie a sufferable curiosity.
+Cinematographer Pasqualino De Santis captures Venice as the watery serpent of indefinable plagues and forebodings, as the last grand visitation of rotting romanticism languishing as elegant theme park.
+As Mann did, he takes in the class snobbery, the funereal gondola and its seats, the canals’ green goo and dampish mazy passages as journeys into malignancy.
+Art director Ferdinando Scarfiotti’s interiors are profusely more crowded with appointments than people, fulfilling Visconti’s customary virtu; the exteriors are diametrically nonindulgent and the Lido austere and isolating; the frightful fires in the campi waging defense against the sirocco escalate its threat slithering through the labyrinths.
+Stellar is the contribution of costume designer Piero Tosi’s elaborated wardrobe for Silvana Mangano: breathtaking as she is, and clearly the only mother who could give birth to Tadzio, her dresses and millinery (those nets!) have a compensatory effect—they do more “acting” than she or any other performer.
 (This link about Tosi does him justice.)

 Text COPYRIGHT © 2003 RALPH BENNER (Revised 5/2021) All Rights Reserved.